Alec Douglas-Home: Successor to Macmillan

-Prime minister (1963–1964)
+Prime Minister (1963–1964)

-On 23 October 1963, four days after becoming Prime Minister, Home disclaimed his earldom and associated lesser peerages.
+On 23 October 1963, four days after becoming prime minister, Home disclaimed his earldom and associated lesser peerages.
 Having been made a Knight of the Order of the Thistle (KT) in 1962, he was known after stepping down from the Lords as Sir Alec Douglas-Home.
 The safe Unionist seat of Kinross and West Perthshire was vacant, and Douglas-Home was adopted as his party's candidate.
 Parliament was due to meet on 24 October after the summer recess, but its return was postponed until 12 November pending the by-election.
-For twenty days Douglas-Home was Prime Minister while a member of neither house of Parliament, a situation without modern precedent.
+For twenty days Douglas-Home was prime minister while a member of neither house of Parliament, a situation without modern precedent.
 He won the by-election with a majority of 9,328; the Liberal candidate was in second place and Labour in third.

 The Parliamentary leader of the opposition Labour party, Harold Wilson, attacked the new prime minister as "an elegant anachronism".
 He asserted that nobody from Douglas-Home's background knew of the problems of ordinary families.
 In particular, Wilson demanded to know how "a scion of an effete establishment" could lead the technological revolution that Wilson held to be necessary: "This is the counter-revolution ...
 After half a century of democratic advance, of social revolution, the whole process has ground to a halt with a fourteenth earl!"
-Douglas-Home dismissed this as inverted snobbery, and observed, "I suppose Mr Wilson, when you come to think of it, is the fourteenth Mr Wilson."
+Douglas-Home dismissed this as populist anti-elitism, and observed, "I suppose Mr Wilson, when you come to think of it, is the fourteenth Mr Wilson."
 He called Wilson "this slick salesman of synthetic science" and the Labour party "the only relic of class consciousness in the country".
-The opposition retreated, with a statement in the press that "The Labour Party is not interested in the fact that the new prime minister inherited a fourteenth Earldom – he cannot help his antecedents any more than the rest of us."
+The opposition retreated, with a statement in the press that "The Labour Party is not interested in the fact that the new Prime Minister inherited a fourteenth Earldom – he cannot help his antecedents any more than the rest of us."

 Douglas-Home inherited from Macmillan a government widely perceived as in decline; Hurd wrote that it was "becalmed in a sea of satire and scandal."
 Douglas-Home was the target of satirists on BBC television and in Private Eye magazine.
 Private Eye persistently referred to him as "Baillie Vass", in allusion to a Scottish bailie.
 Unlike Wilson, Douglas-Home was not at ease on television, and came across as less spontaneous than his opponent.